 A student may elect to withdraw from the course at any time.
-To properly withdraw, the student must provide written documentation to the Program administration explaining that he/she is voluntarily withdrawing.
+To properly withdraw, the student must provide written documentation to the program administration explaining that he/she is voluntarily withdrawing from the class.

 Any person who fails to attend class for three consecutive sessions without contacting the faculty or Program administration either prior to the absence or during the absence is considered to have voluntarily withdrawn.